 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 7. International transfers

-We will transfer your personal data outside the European Economic Area (EEA) where necessary to ensure protection of your Intellectual Property Rights (IPR) in these areas.
-Transfer is always be made subject to appropriate technical and legal measures.
+We will transfer your personal data outside the United Kingdom and/or European Economic Area (EEA) where necessary to ensure protection of your Intellectual Property Rights (IPR) in these areas.
+Any such transfer will always be made subject to appropriate technical and legal measures.

 8. Data security